zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

 ContractInvokeByBUOperation
 ++++++++++++++++++++++++++++++++

-The type of ContractInvokeByBUOperation is **Promise**, and the specific call of the interface is as follows:
+The type of ContractInvokeByBUOperation is **Promise**, and the call of the interface is as follows:

 ::